You'll need a Temporary Event Notice (TEN) if you're holding an event with licensable activities.

 You can apply for a Temporary Event Notice using the online form below.

-Once received we will serve a copy to our Environmental Health Department and the Chief Officer of the Police on your behalf.
+Once received we will serve a copy to our Environmental Health Department and Police on your behalf.

 We will acknowledge your Temporary Event Notice, usually by email, by the end of the next working day following receipt.